 Madison Bumgarner's rented bike slipped near end of ride

 SAN FRANCISCO (AP) Madison Bumgarner had nearly finished a ride of more than two hours in the mountains outside Denver when his rented dirt bike slipped on the trail and took the pitcher to the ground directly onto his pitching shoulder.

-He was scheduled to have another MRI exam later in the evening and be checked by Dr. Ken Akizuki.
-While the left-hander doesn't believe there is structural damage in the shoulder, he didn't want to speak prematurely about how long he might be sidelined, whether he will need surgery or be able to pitch again this season.
+While the 27-year-old left-hander doesn't believe there is structural damage in the shoulder, he didn't want to speak prematurely about how long he might be sidelined, whether he will need surgery or on his prospects of being able to pitch again this season.

 More AP baseball: https://apnews.com/tag/MLBbaseball